fomer999/account-mgmt-api/README.md

 Note: This is a Java Springboot application that uses its embedded tomcat as the web server.
-Dlvr uses Rancher/CircleCi/DockerHub container and build management setup to deploy this application.
-A developer can run this application locally using the commands mentioned below.
-A datastore (CosmosDB) and SSL (Java Keystore) needs to be setup for Lionfish before this application can be used.

-# lf-cdn-api
+# account-mgmt-api
 This is a Java Springboot aaplication that exposes REST API endpoints.
 We have endpoints for:
-(1) Cache Purge
-(2) Customer Account Management
-(3) Customer Configuration Management
-(4) User Management
+(1) Customer Account Management (Every Account has a parent.
+This enables support for hierarchical Accounts) (2) Customer Configuration Management (One Account can have multiple Configurations associated with it) (3) User Management (One Account can have multiple Users associated with it)

 API SECURITY
 The authentication/authorization of API endpoints is handled using OAuth.
 Each API endpoint requires a security-context to be passed in via the "X-Security-Context" header.
-The value for this header is obtained by hitting the in-house OAuth server (see code here git@40.127.136.217:lf-oauth-server.git)
 Endpoint Authorization is defined by Roles assigned to the logged-in user.
 These Role assignments are stored as part of the User entity.

 PROJECT CONFIG PROPERTIES